The Secret Spitfires

 Spitfires were the nemesis of the Luftwaffe and the instrument which halted Hitler’s plans for invasion.
 After relentless bombing of the Spitfire factories in Southampton, the Germans were convinced they had halted the production of the Spitfires for good.
 However, the British had a secret plan…

-In Salisbury, Wiltshire; sheds, workshops, garages, bus depots and a local hotel were used to manufacture and then assemble complete Spitfires.
+In Salisbury, Trowbridge, Reading and back in Southampton; sheds, workshops, garages, bus depots, local hotel, even bedrooms were used to manufacture and then assemble complete Spitfires.

-90 year old Norman Parker was an engineer in the final assembly plant and today is a highly respected historian on the subject.
+Norman Parker, now in his 90’s, was an engineer in the final assembly plant and today is a highly respected historian on the subject.

 Witnesses tell the story of this amazing achievement

 In 1940, the Germans destroyed the Spitfire factories in Southampton and believed they had ended the threat from their nemesis.
 But unknown to them, the British were building Spitfires in secret.
-One small market town in the south of England become a major centre for manufacturing Spitfires, hidden in sheds, garages, back gardens, a bus depot and a hotel.
-With a workforce mainly made up of unskilled young girls, boys, women and a handful of engineers, over 2000 Spitfires were built, becoming instrumental in winning the war.
+Salisbury, Trowbridge, Reading and return of Southampton become the new major manufacturing centres for Spitfires hidden in sheds, garages, bus depots, a hotel, even bedrooms.
+Secret workforce, mainly made up of unskilled young girls, boys, women, elderly men and a handful of engineers, built almost half of 22,000 Spitfires, other half built at the shadow factory in Castle Bromwich.
+An achievement that was instrumental in winning the Battle of Britain.

-Central character in the film is a 90 year old Norman Parker who as a young man was an engineer in the final assembly plant.
+Central character in the film is Norman Parker, now in his 90’s, who as a young man was an engineer in the final assembly plant.
 He later became a respected historian, and a walking encyclopedia on the subject.
-Norman takes us from the original bombed sites of the Southampton factory to the numerous factory sites in the Salisbury area.
+Norman takes us from the original bombed sites of the Southampton factories to the numerous factory sites in Salisbury, Trowbridge and Reading area.
 We meet various workers, men and women who worked at the factories, describing how life was like working in secret without the faintest idea about the scope of the operation.

-As part of extra footage in the ‘Special Edition DVD’, we are taken to a current day factory which builds, restores and maintains Spitfires in the traditional way.
+We are taken to a current day factory which builds, restores and maintains Spitfires in the traditional way.
 This factory is just like stepping back in history.
 Here we are shown the construction elements of the aircraft and taken through the building procedure.
-An important visitor comes to the factory, the famous ATA girl Mary Ellis, to be reunited with one of the Spitfires she delivered during the war.
-Mary and other famous ATA girl Joy Lofthouse tell us their stories.
+We are shown the difference between German and British manufacturing and what advantages each country had to make sure their aircraft was superior.